-- 38. The action that the Petitioner wishes to institute on behalf of the members of the class is an action in damages and for injunctive relief; - 39.
+- 38. The action that the Petitioner wishes to institute on behalf of the members of the class is an action in damages; - 39.
 The conclusions that the Petitioner wishes to introduce by way of a motion to institute proceedings are: